kennith/blog/_posts/2020-07-31-creating-a-queue-jobs.md

 ---
 title: Creating a Queue Jobs
 layout: post
-categories: ['programming']
+categories: ["programming"]
 ---

 The Laravel Queue is very powerful, but if you are not processing a job from Laravel, it will not work.

 The setup below is an idea on how to create a queue worker and setup a runner.

 ## Create a worker to retrieve message from SQS.